akka/akka-persistence-jdbc/README.md

 available, with some great features, and it works great together with akka-persistence-jdbc.

 ## What's new?
+- 2.5.0 (2016-06-29)
+  - Changed the database schema to include two new columns, an `ordering` and a `deleted` column.
+Both fields are needed to support the akka-persistence-query API.
+The `ordering` column is needed to register the total ordering of events an is used for the offset for both `*byTag` queries.
+The deleted column is not yet used.
+  - Known issue: will not work on Oracle (yet).

 - 2.4.1 (2016-06-20)
   - Merged PR #57 [Filipe Cristóvão][fcristovao], Added support for the H2 database, thanks!